isnani/learn-automata/README.md

     - Moore algorithm
     - Brzozowski algorithm

-The aim is to visualize every step the algorithm use to get the result.
+The aim is to visualize every step the algorithms use to reach goal.

 Collaboration is welcome!